EdgeApp/redux-keto/README.md

 )
 ```

 The last parameter to `memoizeReducer` is the actual calculation.
 All the previous parameters are functions that grab items out of the props.
-If all the items are the same (`===`), `memoizeReducer` just returns the previous state.
-Otherwise, `memoizeReducer` runs the calculation on the items.
+If all the items are the equal (`===`) to their previous values, `memoizeReducer` just returns the previous state.
+Otherwise, `memoizeReducer` runs the calculation with the items as parameters.

 ## Custom props

 By default, `buildReducer` passes `props` through to its children unchanged.
 If `buildReducer` doesn't receive any props, it initializes `props` with its own future state.
 This is why the initial example works—the top-level `buildReducer` doesn't recieve any props, so it sets up a `props` object with the future `maxCount` and `counter` states as properties.
-This also means that if `buildReducer` happens to be the top-most reducer in the Redux store, `peers` will match the Redux state tree returned by `getState()`.
+This also means that if `buildReducer` happens to be the top-most reducer in the Redux store, `props` will match the Redux state tree returned by `getState()`.

 To customize this behavior, just pass a `makeProps` function as the second parameter to `buildReducer`: